Massage Therapy Program

 You must attend an Informational Meeting to get all the resources and information you will need to plan and register for classes in the massage program.
 Dates and times of Informational Meetings – held once each term – are on the Massage Therapy Program main page.

 Will classes taken at other community colleges or massage schools transfer to the program?

 If I hold a current Oregon license in a health related field, do I have to complete Lane's entire program?

 No, an applicant who currently holds an Oregon license in a health-related field can apply for a massage license by State Indorsement.
-The requirement for the written exam is waived, but the jurisprudence and practical exams are required, along with transcripts showing 300 hours of Massage Theory and Practical Application, Clinical Practice, Business Development, Communication, Ethics, and Sanitation are required.
+The requirement for the written exam is waived, but the jurisprudence and practical exams are required, along with transcripts showing 300 hours of Massage Theory and Practical Application, Clinical Practice, Business Development, Communication, Ethics, and Sanitation.
 Verification of current licensure from the relevant licensing agency and a copy of your current license must be submitted with your application.

 Are there other costs associated with the program?